Below is the history of prisons in Nigeria as written by Dr Ifediorah W. Orakwe.

 In the last ten years no less than 12 new satellite prisons and 3 prison hospitals have been built.
 The purpose being to modernize and create the enabling environment for proper treatment and training of offenders.
 There is also no doubt that the Special Prison Reform Programme of the Federal Government in 1999 made a lot of difference to the structure of Prisons.

-Dr I. W. Orakwe is the Controller of Prisons in charge of Planning Research and Statistics, Prisons Headquarters Abuja
+Dr I. W. Orakwe is the Controller of Prisons in charge of Social Welfare, Prisons National Headquarters Abuja